SciProgCentre/kmath/README.md

 platform even if they could be done in common module because of platform performance optimization.
 Currently the main focus of development is the JVM platform, contribution of implementations for Kotlin - Native and Kotlin - JS is welcome.

-It is planned to move project structure to [kotlin gradle mpp structure](https://github.com/h0tk3y/k-new-mpp-samples) after release of kotlin 1.3.

 ## Performance
 The calculation performance is one of major goals of KMath in the future, but in some cases it is not possible to achieve